 Yes.
 Liposuction, when performed properly, sculpts fat – it does not completely remove it.
 However, the improvements in contour and proportion should be permanent.
 It never good to gain weight after body contouring surgery of any kind.
 Ideally, all patients lose at least the amount of weight that was surgically removed in order to “stay even.”
 Weight gain can result in unpredictable contours and amplifications of the types of surgical irregularity which are unavoidable.

-Not always.
-Cellulite is create by fibrous connections to the skin surface.
+Not always and it may worsen it.
+Cellulite is created by fibrous connections to the skin surface.
+A lot of research is being performed on treatment for cellulite, but as yet none of these are predictable.
 These can be severed with specialized instruments and fat can be re-injected to help smooth these surfaces.
-Occasionally large volume liposuction or weight loss can worsen the appearance of cellulite in areas where the skin has now become loosened due to the loss of fat.
-A lift procedure provides excellent treatment for these cases.
-I see many promises for procedures or products to improve cellulite, but unfortunately none of these are proven and consistent.
+A surgical lift procedure provides reliable treatment for these cases, but thigh lift is an extensive procedure best considered only for severe cases.
+I see many promises for procedures or products to improve cellulite, but unfortunately none of these are proven or consistent.

 You will recover at home after your surgery.
 You will need to wear a compression garment to help limit swelling as you recover.
 It is important that you invest time and effort prior to surgery to make sure that you have selected a garment which fits well and will be comfortable after surgery.
 Though you will be sore, you will not be restricted from activity.
 The soreness with liposuction is very much like a severe bruise, but it can be quite extensive and can take weeks to improve.

 Major complications after liposuction are rare when this procedure is performed safely in an accredited center.
 Current safety guidelines suggest limiting suction volumes to 5 liters (about 11 pounds).
-The most common complication after liposuction is uneven contour, grooves, or dimples.
-Surgeons performing liposuction attempt to avoid this outcome by leaving a small fat layer below the skin, and by applying suction evenly across any given area.
+The most common complications after liposuction are severe bruising, numbness, uneven contour, grooves, and dimples.
+Surgeons performing liposuction attempt to avoid uneven outcomes by leaving a small fat layer below the skin, and by applying suction evenly across any given area.
 Some degree of contour irregularity is quite common and massaging suctioned areas after surgery is very important.

 Wear your compression garment as instructed.
 Use massage to treat any firm or wrinkled areas which, you may have initially after surgery.
 If surgery is part of a plan for weight loss, maintain your weight, or even better, use this occasion as a sort of new beginning.
 Plan to treat yourself and your body to what it deserves… healthy food, regular exercise and maybe a new outfit or two.
 Maybe the most important factor is choosing a good surgeon to begin with.
 Liposuction is an art – make sure you find a surgeon who understands your interests and is excited about your surgery.